What Can Cause Hot Flashes other than Menopause?

 Hot flashes are one of the symptoms that are associated with hyperthyroidism (an overactive thyroid).
 A person with hyperthyroidism does not always experience hot flashes during menopause, but since your thyroid affects the hormones in your body, it makes sense that it could be contributing to them.
 Especially since hormones are an issue that can contribute to hot flashes during menopause.
-If your thyroid is overactive, then you are most likely to also experience other symptoms, such as weight loss, changes in the way you poop, and irregular bowel movements.
+If your thyroid is overactive, then you are most likely to also experience other symptoms, such as weight loss and irregular bowel movements.

 When you eat spicy foods, do you break out in a sweat?
 Yes, that is a hot flash.
 The eating of foods you are sensitive to can also cause hot flashes.
 Food allergies and food sensitivities can cause milder symptoms than severe allergic reactions such as rashes, breathing difficulties, vomiting, and other severe symptoms.

 Some people are especially sensitive to the effects of caffeine, which dilates their blood vessels and can cause a hot flash.

 4. Being Overweight